vhscom/after-dark/README.md

 curl -sL https://git.io/v906l | sh
 ```

 Windows users unable to run the above may use [Cmder](http://cmder.net/) (full) to gain access to a suitable console emulator.
-Be aware of [the risks of `curl | sh`](https://spin.atomicobject.com/2016/12/12/security-spectrum-curl-sh/) before ever running a script in this manner.
+Be aware of [the risks of `curl | sh`](https://spin.atomicobject.com/2016/12/12/security-spectrum-curl-sh/) before ever running a script over a network.

 **Note**: Script will run `hugo serve` as a backgrounded process.
 To kill the process get the `PID` with `lsof -n -i4TCP:1337` and then `kill -9` followed by the process identifier.